 Jewelry Department Specialist

 Among Mrs. Coronado’s professional passions and favorites are period pieces of all ages and fine, untreated natural rubies.
-Her passion and knowledge continue to drive her to present high-quality jewelry pieces to Michaan’s Auctions patrons the world over, in both estate and fine auctions.
+Her passion and knowledge continue to drive her to present high-quality jewelry pieces to Michaan’s Auctions patrons the world over, in Gallery Auctions.

 Furniture and Decorative Arts Specialist